 - Informal letter

-For you, the employer, you can opt to use a formal or semi-formal type.
-Semi-formal if you are in the mid-level management such as officers, team leaders, supervisors, etc. Formal letters are given by higher-level positioned managers or officers.
-Formal recognition letters are characterized by a formal style, tone, and content so as to observe a standard level of professionalism.
 As an employer, you can decide to give out recognition letters on a weekly, monthly, or yearly basis.
 The letter can be written as an email, handwritten, or typed.
 It is advised that the letter be written around the time when the event or conduct being praised occurs.
-An employee recognition letter can be addressed to multiple employees, and therefore it does not necessarily have to be directed to one employee.
+This recognition letter can be addressed to multiple employees, and therefore it does not necessarily have to be directed to one employee.

-Free Templates & Examples
+Free Templates and Examples

-Importance of Employee Recognition Letter
+The Importance of an Employee Letter

 - 3 times more increased employee retention